johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Selecting options in menu

 Pre-defined displays of each option are stored with data structure.
-Users can navigate these options through buttons A and B which are configured with GPIOTE.
+Users can navigate these options through buttons A and B which are configured with GPIOTE in <code>button.S</code>.
 The block diagram of states is shown in figure X.

 ## Displaying facial expression, icon and status bars

-Basically, the function ‘display’ is executed in each loop of the <code>main.S</code>.
+Basically, the function <code>display</code> is executed in each loop of the <code>main.S</code>.
 In each loop, function ‘display’ reads the data of current state in data structure and it would change the pre-defined LED display.
-The display function also calls necessary functions from custom built libraries.
+The <code>display</code> function also calls necessary functions from custom built libraries.

 ## Updating status periodically

-Systick handler is used to periodically interrupt and change the data structure of the pet status, food stock.
-Because SysTick handler reserve can only use a maximum of 50 ms (320,000 cycles) data structure is used to repeat 20 times to make 1 second.
+<code>SysTick_Handler</code> is used to periodically interrupt and change the data structure of the pet status, food stock.
+Because the handler can count maximum of 50 ms (320,000 cycles), data structure is used to repeat 20 times of 50ms cycle to make 1 second.
 Update status period is also used to trigger status update by 5 seconds.

 ## Button sound and synthetic music